More Skin Care Advice

 Natural Treatments

 If allergies are definitely at the root of your child's health problem, the long-term solution may be found in an alternative approach.
-Homeopaths for example would not require that you scrupulously avoid the allergens.
+Homoeopaths for example would not require that you scrupulously avoid the allergens.
 For one thing this may be impossible if the substance is dust mite or pollen.
 For another the necessary diet avoiding the food allergens may be so restrictive that it is too difficult to follow, or so limited that it may lead to your child not getting a sufficient supply of necessary vitamins and minerals.
-The Homeopath would take the view that the allergy is just a symptom of a deeper disturbance in the immune system.
+The Homoeopath would take the view that the allergy is just a symptom of a deeper disturbance in the immune system.
 A healthy person should not react to an innocuous substance as if it were a harmful invader, the approach would therefore be to strengthen the immune system and eradicate the allergy so that life could be lived to the full with out troublesome dietary restrictions.
-This is entirely possible and many Homeopaths have case histories that can attest to its efficacy in the treatment of allergies.
+This is entirely possible and many Homoeopaths have case histories that can attest to its efficacy in the treatment of allergies.

 Athlete's Foot